Candle Wax - Why is Paraffin Wax Harmful?

 Most store-bought candles will be made with either a paraffin wax, or a paraffin wax blend.
 These candles are going to be the least expensive on a store shelf because paraffin wax is the cheapest for mass-producers to buy in bulk.
 But what is paraffin wax, and why is it so bad?

 Paraffin wax is a petroleum by-product made from the waste created by refining crude oil into gasoline.
 This process alone is environmentally harmful since the fossil fuels cannot be renewed.

 Once a paraffin candle is burned, it produces much more soot than a soy candle.
 Soot has the potential to discolour the candle jar, walls, and furniture around it.
-Also, when airborne, can penetrate your lungs, which needless to say is very unhealthy.
+Also, when airborne, paraffin soot can penetrate your lungs.
 Burning paraffin wax releases eleven known toxins, two of which are cancer promoting carcinogens.